F3real/F3real.github.io/content/blockchain_ctf2.md

 }
 ~~~

-This time we have one of classic solidity vulnerabilities, reentrancy.
+This time we have one of the classic solidity vulnerabilities, reentrancy.
-In solidity we have few different ways to call other contracts:
+In solidity we have a few different ways to call other contracts:

 * `<address>.send(x)`
     Only 2300 Gas is passed for calls to prevent reentrancy.
 Returns `false` in case of failure.